FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 ## Compute LFE

-When on, computing will affect LFEs as a standart speaker, affecting the delay and gain of it.
+When on, computing will affect LFEs as a standard speaker, affecting the delay and gain of it.

 ## Signal Generator